brianmwadime/smutchings.github.io/_posts/2016-05-10-walk-to-the-moon.markdown

 > "Space is big.
 You just won't believe how vastly, hugely, mind- bogglingly big it is.
 I mean, you may think it's a long way down the road to the chemist's, but that's just peanuts to space." - Douglas Adams, The Hitchhiker's Guide to the Galaxy

 At any given time, the distance between the Earth and Moon is about 385,000 kilometres.
 It's quite the distance.
 But, could you walk it?
-Maybe get there at a steady job?
+Maybe get there at a steady jog?
 That's the idea behind _Walk to the Moon_, a personal walking tracking app and community concept.

 ### The Numbers Behind Walk to the Moon